These Spicy Seared Scallops with Pasta is an easy and quick Date Night dinner, featuring sea scallops tossed in spices and seared to perfection!

 Next, serve the scallops with some fast and easy Red Wine Pasta Sauce, or use a pre-made red sauce.
 If your sauce is pre-made, avoid sweet red sauces that will clash with the spicy scallops, and stick to basic vegetable or spicy sauces.
 Use the pasta of your choice, and dig in!
 If you start the pasta and pasta sauce, and then begin working on the scallops, your whole meal should be ready in about 15 minutes.

-*Note: Scallops typically come pre-shelled, but are, most definitely, still a shellfish.
+A Note on Allergies: Scallops typically come pre-shelled, but are, most definitely, still a shellfish.
 Don’t eat them if you’re allergic to other shellfish.

 Spicy Seared Scallops

-- 7 oz sea scallops (3-5 per person, depending on the size of scallops) dry-packed, no chemical additives
+- 7 oz sea scallops (3-5 per person, depending on the size of scallops) dry-packed, no chemical additives* (See Recipe Notes)

 - 1 TB butter